VILAN-Lab/OCAAD/README.md

 ## 🚧 Code Coming Soon

-The code will be released upon official acceptance of the paper.
+The code will be released upon official publication of the paper.
 Please stay tuned.

 ## Citation